joelczk/writeups/HTB/Legacy.md

 |_smb2-time: Protocol negotiation failed (SMB2)
 ```

-## Discovery
-Knowing that ports 139 and 435 are running SMB services, we will run a ```nmap``` script to check for SMB vulnerabilities
+Knowing that ports 139 and 435 are running SMB services, we will run a Nmap script to check for SMB vulnerabilities
 * --script : Specify the script to scan
 * -p : Specify the ports to run the scan on
 ```code